 Essentially LED light is incoherent light (light that is spread out) until it passes through a fluid (like the fluid in and around our skin cells) when it turns to a concentrated or “coherent” light, just like a laser.

 Yellow Light is used for a minute to kick-start a treatment at The Light Salon.
 “It switches on the communication between cells, ensuring the dermal cells are ready for the delivery of the more powerful LED light to come,” says Ferguson.

-Near-infrared, penetrates up to 15cm, and can provide longer-lasting benefits, which is why this is the light used in The Light Salon facials after the minute of yellow light is administered.
-“It energises and restores damaged and compromised cells and creates new cells, encouraging our bodies to produce collagen, elastin and hyaluronic acid more efficiently and effectively.
+Near-infrared penetrates up to 15cm and can provide longer-lasting benefits, which is why this is the light used in The Light Salon facials after the minute of yellow light is administered.
+“It energizes and restores damaged and compromised cells and creates new cells, encouraging our bodies to produce collagen, elastin and hyaluronic acid more efficiently and effectively.

 “It accelerates the healing process of wounds and can help improve the appearance of existing scars and prevent the formation of new scars.
 It can also reduce pain, bruising and inflammation post-laser treatment.
-It helps to stabilise abnormal conditions in the skin such as dermatitis, eczema and psoriasis, increases bloodflow and lymph drainage, speeds the removal of toxins, and delivers oxygen and nutrients to the skin, which benefits cell growth.
+It helps to stabilize abnormal conditions in the skin such as dermatitis, eczema, and psoriasis, increases blood flow and lymph drainage, speeds the removal of toxins, and delivers oxygen and nutrients to the skin, which benefits cell growth.

 “Blue LED light therapy is fantastic when used in conjunction with red or near-infrared for the treatment of mild to severe acne in adolescents and adults, acne scarring, and skin maintenance to prevent further acne outbreaks.